 - Connect with professionals currently working in the intended career area to learn more about the field.
-Seek out information on LinkedIn or other websites, and conduct informational interviews.
+Seek out information on LinkedIn or other websites, and conduct career conversations.

 - Discuss your plans with academic advisors, professors, and career counselors to get their input or advice.